lukaspfisterch/deterministic-boundary-layer/docs/ARCHITECTURE.md

 - Enforce determinism and non-observability constraints across the stack.
 - Treat V as the sole authoritative execution record.

+## Normative contracts
+The normative contracts for separation, governance, and boundaries are defined in docs/GL_SEPARATION.md, docs/GOVERNANCE.md, and docs/BOUNDARIES.md.
+These files define the authoritative constraints for this layer and supersede legacy notes.

 ## What this layer is NOT
 - Not a task execution engine.
 - Not a policy evaluation engine (delegated to dbl-policy).